Tap to get financing

 The COVID-19 Coronavirus has had a massive impact on nearly every sector of the U.S. economy, and commercial real estate is no exception.
 According to a report by Green Street Advisors, which analyzed the performance of a variety of U.S. REITs (real estate investment trusts), commercial real estate values have dropped an average of 24% across the U.S., with senior housing prices dropping around 49%, hotel prices dropping 36%, and student housing prices dropping 30%.

-At Janover Ventures, we are neither doctors nor economists (and cannot reliably predict the future) but we can say that this could be quite an attractive time for cash-rich investors to purchase commercial real estate.
+At Janover Tech Inc., we are neither doctors nor economists (and cannot reliably predict the future) but we can say that this could be quite an attractive time for cash-rich investors to purchase commercial real estate.
 This is partially due to the drop in prices and partially due to the substantial drop in interest rates.
 For one, 10-year treasury yields are incredibly low, and the Fed cut its benchmark interest rate to nearly 0%, while in many cases CRE debt is priced at even less than it was just a few weeks ago.

 Of course, purchasing and financing any asset isn’t without risk, particularly at such a volatile point in the market.
 Depending on how the market plays out, commercial real estate values may fall even more in the coming weeks.
 However, lenders (which are still actively doing business at the moment) may be spooked if values fall much further.